-Data for the XenServer performance metrics are collected from a variety of sources including the Xen hypervisor, Dom0, standard Linux interfaces, and standard Windows interfaces such as WMI.
+Data for the XenServer performance metrics are collected from various sources.
+These sources include the Xen hypervisor, Dom0, standard Linux interfaces, and standard Windows interfaces such as WMI.

-Does XenCenter display performance metrics in real-time?
+Does XenCenter display performance metrics in real time?

 Yes.
-XenCenter displays real-time performance metrics on the Performance tab for each running VM as well as the XenServer host.
-The displayed metrics can be customized.
+XenCenter displays real-time performance metrics on the Performance tab for each running VM as well as for the XenServer host.
+You can customize the metrics that are displayed.